Don't Bother to Knock: Plot

-When Eddie checks up on Nell after his shift is over, Nell shoos Jed into the bathroom.
-Irate that Nell is still wearing Ruth's things, Eddie orders her to change clothes, then harshly rubs off her lipstick.
-This enrages Nell, who accuses Eddie of being just like her repressive parents.
-When he suspects there is someone in the bathroom, she hits him over the head with a heavy ashtray.
-While Jed tends to Eddie, Nell slips into Bunny's room.
+When Eddie checks up on Nell after his shift is over, Nell wrangles a reluctant Jed into concealing himself in the bathroom.
+Irate that Nell is still wearing Ruth's apparel, Eddie orders her to change clothes, then harshly rubs off her lipstick.
+An enraged Nell accuses Eddie of behaving just like her repressive parents.
+When Eddie suspects someone is in the bathroom, Nell hits him on the head with a heavy ashtray.
+While an alarmed Jed tends to Eddie, Nell slips into Bunny's room.

-Emma Ballew knocks on the door, accompanied by her reluctant husband.
-Fearing for his job, Eddie urges Jed to hide while he slips into the closet.
-Jed sneaks into Bunny's room, not noticing, in the dark, that the child is now bound and gagged; he slips away, but the Ballews see him and assume he was an intruder in Nell's room.
+Emma knocks on the door, accompanied by her reluctant husband.
+Fearing for his job, Eddie urges Jed to hide while Eddie slips into the closet.
+Jed sneaks into Bunny's room.
+He leaves through a door into the hallway, but the Ballews see him and assume he was an intruder in Nell's room.
 They alert the hotel detective, and a chase ensues.
-Nell now believes Jed is Philip.
+Increasingly delusional, Nell now believes that Jed is Philip.
 Locking Eddie in, she again goes into Bunny's room.

 At the bar, Jed tells Lyn about Nell.
-She is pleasantly surprised by his concern.
-Suddenly realizing that he saw Bunny on the wrong bed, Jed rushes back up.
-Ruth arrives first, and screams when she enters Bunny's room.
-The women grapple.
-Jed pulls Nell away and unties Bunny, but Nell slips away in the confusion when the detective arrives.

-Eddie explains that Nell had spent the previous three years in an Oregon mental institution following her suicide attempt, but was supposed to have been cured.
+Lyn is pleasantly surprised by his concern.
+Suddenly realizing that he saw Bunny in the wrong bed, Jed rushes back to the Joneses' room.
+Ruth arrives back to Bunny's room first, screaming and grappling with Nell.
+Jed pulls Nell away and discovers that Bunny had been bound and gagged.
+Nell escapes in the confusion when the detective arrives.
+Eddie explains that Nell spent the previous three years in an Oregon mental institution following her suicide attempt, but she had been deemed cured.
 In the lobby, Nell steals a razor blade from a sales display.
 Surrounded by a mob, she holds it at her own throat.
-Lyn tries to calm her down.
-Jed appears and demands Nell give him the weapon.
-She does so and is taken into custody.
-Lyn is taken by Jed's genuine empathy and agrees to a reconciliation.
+Recognizing Nell by Jed's description, Lyn calls her by her name and tries to calm her.
+Jed then appears and persuades Nell to give the razor to him, and she is taken into custody.
+Impressed by Jed's empathy and his demonstration of an understanding heart, Lyn agrees to a reconciliation.
+They walk away together hand in hand.